NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

 Example: Esperanto ASR using Mozilla Common Voice Dataset
 ########################################################################

-Training an ASR model for a new language can be a challenging task, because there are many specific features which may differ depending on the language characteristics and amount of training data.
-At the moment NeMo already has a detailed `example <https://github.com/NVIDIA/NeMo/blob/main/docs/source/asr/examples/kinyarwanda_asr.rst>`_ for Kinyarwanda ASR training.
+Training an ASR model for a new language can be challenging because many specific features may differ depending on the language characteristics and amount of training data.
+At the moment, NeMo already has a detailed `example <https://github.com/NVIDIA/NeMo/blob/main/docs/source/asr/examples/kinyarwanda_asr.rst>`_ for Kinyarwanda ASR training.
 You can find all the information for getting the ASR model there.
-The aim of the current example is to describe the ASR model training for Esperanto language and show some useful practices that can improve recognition accuracy.
+The current example aims to describe the ASR model training for Esperanto language and show some helpful practices that can improve recognition accuracy.

 The example covers the next steps: